rbowsley/lamplighthelp/source/31-0-0_Recruitment_Module.markdown

 In recruitment our brains may be doing the same things - using perceived education, work experience, age, where someone lives, gender, names, ethnicity etc to make quick judgements about suitability.

 But this information is not helpful when we're making decisions.
 So remove all the clues that mislead us and focus on capability.

-When you're shortlisting the recruitment module only shows you applicant responses to each question - you can't see any personal or demographic information, and there are no CVs.
+When you're shortlisting the {{recruiter}} module only shows you applicant responses to each question - you can't see any personal or demographic information, and there are no CVs.
 And responses are presented to make it most easy to compare responses from the different applicants and judge them fairly.